|

 personal law cannot restrict or limit in any way the structuring

 of the justifys of the beneficiaries of the foundation.
+Formalities required for the

 execution of wills shall not be applicable to Panamanian private